walerysan/CF_SQL_Rockbuster/README.md

 The goal of the project is to acquire a good understanding of the various data points, summarize inventory and revenues of the store by using relational database management system,a nd present insights.

 The repository contains:
-- data dictionary
+1. Data dictionary
-- entity relationship diagram
+1. Entity relationship diagram
-- PostgreSQL queries
+1. Selected PostgreSQL queries
-- presentation of the results as PDF
+1. Presentation of the results as PDF
-- results of queries presented in Tableau
+1. Results of queries presented in Tableau

 [Top 10 countries by customers](https://public.tableau.com/app/profile/anna.walerys/viz/Top10countries-Task3_10forCF/Top10countriesbycustomers)